deeppaco/logo_detection_project/README.md

 ### Faster R-CNN

 All the required files for FasterRCNN can be found in the two_stage_detector folders.
 The model and analysis consists of two self-contained colab files that can be run simply by changing the base directory name in the file.
+Additionally, all the pre-model analysis are done utilising the COCO format and hence presented in the same file as the model.
 Further instructions can be found inside the respective files.

-For training the model and obtaining the evaluations, the FasterRCNN_logo_detection.ipynb should be run.
+For preprocessing analysis, training the model and obtaining the evaluations, the FasterRCNN_logo_detection.ipynb should be run.

 The above jupyter notebook will generate a csv file utilised for FasterRCNN_post_analysis.ipynb.
 The csv, called predictions_test_resnet_new.csv can be found in the data folder and will be automaticall loaded at the beginning.
 This notebook contains a detailled analysis on the results.